—

 A collective is where the line between socialism and capitalism begins to blur.

-Instead, the collective provides a sustainable balancing point between the theoretical extremes of capitalism and communism; between, on one end, one person who owns everything and, on the other end, everyone owning everything equally, regardless of merit.
-That is the spectrum under consideration.
-Ethically employed, the collective creates the framework by which a merited distribution of all things of value, including all forms of opportunity, as well as ownership, or equity, allows for far greater socioeconomic and connected political justice than capitalism offers on its own, as ownership is the means by which most freedom, justice, opportunity and political representation is purchased in the modern world in which nothing is freely granted, regardless of what we’ve been made to believe.
+What the collective actually does is seek a sustainable balancing point between the theoretical extremes of capitalism and communism; between, on one hypothetical end, one person who owns everything and, on the other end, everyone owning everything equally, regardless of merit.
+That’s the spectrum upon which the collective attempts to find the center point of greatest commercial and connected socioeconomic and political justice.
+Ethically and comprehensively employed, the collective creates the framework by which a merited distribution of all things of value, including all forms of opportunity, as well as ownership, or equity, allows for far greater social justice than capitalism offers on its own, as ownership is the means by which most freedom, justice, opportunity and political representation is purchased in the modern world in which nothing is actually freely granted, regardless of what we’ve been made to believe.

 This is, of course, not a new idea: collective ownership for the purposes of maximizing mutual benefit.
-It is, however, a grossly misunderstood and undervalued idea that is immediately associated with the ‘planned economy’ and communism and lack of freedom and individuality and imposed uniformity and the many failed socialist dictatorial regimes of the past which have given the idea, and those like it, a bad name; a name that has been reinforced by the current capitalist conquerors that profit heavily on the fact that most people make such associations free from the understanding that these are erroneous, overly simplistic, narrowly misleading associations that need have nothing to do with collectivism and its massive untapped potential to increase the quality of life of the people of the nation and the planet.
+It is, however, a grossly misunderstood and undervalued idea in the modern western world (for the aforementioned reasons of political and ideological corruption and indoctrination) that’s immediately associated with the ‘planned economy’ and communism and lack of freedom and individuality and imposed uniformity and the many failed socialist dictatorial regimes of the past which have given the idea, and those like it, a bad name; a name that has been reinforced by the current capitalist conquerors that profit heavily from the fact that most people make such associations free from the understanding that these are erroneous, overly simplistic, narrowly misleading associations that need have nothing to do with collectivism and its massive untapped potential to increase the quality of life of the people of the nation and the planet.

 Let us consider a few of the forms which the collective may take in pursuit of this preeminent potential: